Roxanne Dryden-Edwards, MD

 The symptoms of agoraphobia include anxiety that one will have a panic attack when in a situation from which escape is not possible or is difficult or embarrassing.
 Examples of such situations include using public transportation, being in open or enclosed places, being in a crowd, or outside of the home alone.
-The panic attacks that can be associated with agoraphobia, like all panic attacks, may involve intense fear, disorientation, rapid heartbeat, dizziness, or diarrhea.
+The panic attacks that can be associated with agoraphobia, like all panic attacks, may involve symptoms and signs like intense fear, disorientation, rapid heartbeat, dizziness, or diarrhea.
 Agoraphobic individuals often begin to avoid the situations that provoke these reactions.
 Interestingly, the situations that people with agoraphobia avoid and the environments that cause people with balance disorders to feel disoriented are quite similar.
 This leads some cases of agoraphobia to be considered as vestibular function (related to balance disorders) agoraphobia.